Nancy Cartwright (philosopher)

-Nancy Cartwright, Lady Hampshire (born 24 June 1944) is an American philosopher of science.
-She is a professor of philosophy at the University of California at San Diego and the University of Durham.
+Nancy Cartwright, Lady Hampshire (born June 24, 1944) is an American philosopher of science.
+She is a professor of philosophy at the University of California, San Diego and the University of Durham.
 Currently, she is the past president of the Division for Logic, Methodology and Philosophy of Science and Technology (DLMPST) of the International Union of History and Philosophy of Science and Technology under the International Science Council (ISC).

 Education and career

 Cartwright earned her BSc from the University of Pittsburgh in mathematics and her Ph.D. in philosophy at the University of Illinois at Chicago (Congress Circle campus).
 Her thesis was on the concept of mixture in quantum mechanics.
-Before taking her current appointments, she taught at the University of Maryland, Stanford University and the London School of Economics.
+Before taking her current appointments, she taught at the University of Maryland, Stanford University and the London School of Economics (LSE).
 She has held visiting appointments at the University of Oslo, Princeton University, Caltech, the University of Pittsburgh, the University of Cambridge and UCLA.
-She is currently Tsing Hua Honorary Distinguished Chair Professor at the National Tsing Hua University in Taiwan and visiting research fellow at Ca' Foscari University in Venice.
+She is currently Tsing Hua Honorary Distinguished Chair Professor at the National Tsing Hua University in Taiwan and visiting research fellow at Ca' Foscari University of Venice.
 She co-founded the Centre for Philosophy of Natural and Social Science (CPNSS) at the LSE and the Centre for Humanities Engaging Science and Society (CHESS) at the University of Durham.

 Cartwright has mentored several students in England and the United States who have gone on to become professional philosophers of science, including Naomi Oreskes, Mauricio Suarez, Roman Frigg, Jeremy Howick, Peter Menzies, and Hasok Chang.
 She was also a supervisor of Saif al-Islam Gaddafi, a subsequent source of controversy.

 Cartwright was married to the philosopher Stuart Hampshire until his death in 2004.
 She was also previously married to the philosopher Ian Hacking.
-She has two daughters, Emily and Sophie Hampshire Cartwright, and two granddaughters, Lucy Charlton and Tabitha Emily Cartwright Spray.
+She has two daughters and two granddaughters.